zhousarah/azure-compute-docs/articles/virtual-machines/ephemeral-os-disks.md

 ## Confidential VMs using Ephemeral OS disks

 AMD-based Confidential VMs cater to high security and confidentiality requirements of customers.
 These VMs provide a strong, hardware-enforced boundary to help meet your security needs.
 There are limitations to use Confidential VMs.
-Check the [region](/azure/confidential-computing/confidential-vm-overview#regions), [size](/azure/confidential-computing/confidential-vm-overview#size-support) and [OS supported](/azure/confidential-computing/confidential-vm-overview#os-support) limitations for confidential VMs.
+Check the [region](/azure/confidential-computing/confidential-vm-overview#regions), [size](/azure/confidential-computing/confidential-vm-overview#size-support), and [OS supported](/azure/confidential-computing/confidential-vm-overview#os-support) limitations for confidential VMs.
 Virtual machine guest state (VMGS) blob contains the security information of the confidential VM.
-Confidential VMs using Ephemeral OS disks by default **1 GiB** from the **OS cache** or **temp storage** based on the chosen placement option is reserved for VMGS.The lifecycle of the VMGS blob is tied to that of the OS Disk.
+Confidential VMs using Ephemeral OS disks by default **1 GiB** from the **OS cache** or **temp storage** based on the chosen placement option is reserved for VMGS.
+The lifecycle of the VMGS blob is tied to that of the OS Disk.
 > [!IMPORTANT]
 >
 > When choosing a confidential VM with full OS disk encryption before VM deployment that uses a customer-managed key (CMK).
 [Updating a CMK key version](/azure/storage/common/customer-managed-keys-overview#update-the-key-version) or [key rotation](/azure/key-vault/keys/how-to-configure-key-rotation) is not supported with Ephemeral OS disk.
 Confidential VMs using Ephemeral OS disks need to be deleted before updating or rotating the keys and can be re-created subsequently.